ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 **100,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM**

 Getting all of the players together in the same place is hard enough on game day, let alone for a regular training session.
-If a coach wants to hold extra training sessions ahead of an important fixture, they had better be prepared to flaash some cash to Induce the cooperation of their players!
+If a coach wants to hold extra training sessions ahead of an important fixture, they had better be prepared to flash some cash to Induce the cooperation of their players!
 Each Extra Team Training session grants the team an extra team re-roll for each half of this game.

 ### 0-3 BRIBES